-Due to the serious consequences that may result from a failure to follow the appropriate procedures pertaining to laboratory and animal safety, especially those issues identified by the policies above, all issues of non-compliance will be subject to review and possible IACUC action based on the processes outlined in the Investigating Non-Compliance and Animal Welfare Concerns Policy.
+Due to the serious consequences that may result from a failure to follow the appropriate procedures pertaining to laboratory and animal safety, especially those issues identified by the policies above, all issues of non-compliance will be subject to review and possible IACUC action based on the processes outlined in the Policy on Investigating Noncompliance and Animal Welfare Concerns.

 Download the recently updated Are You Inspection Ready?
 Checklist and use it as a self-evaluation tool to help your lab prepare for its upcoming inspection.
 In addition to highlighting recurring deficiency trends, the checklist also includes space for you to designate the individuals responsible for specific inspection areas and associated tasks.